Go to site main page,

 The strands can then be twisted (spun) into yarn.
 The yarn, however, is quite coarse and cannot be used for comfortable clothing.
 It is softened by being boiled in caustic soda water to soften the fibers, then soaked in plain water for several days to remove the caustic chemical build-up.

-At this point, the yarn, after being sun dried, can be woven, which was often done on a backstrap or other loom.
+At this point, the yarn, after being sun dried, can be woven, often on a backstrap or other small loom.

 photo by DKJ